-We all know that a balance diet, varied and healthy influences positively in our health and reduces the risk of many diseases.
+We all know that a balanced, varied and healthy diet has a positive influence on our health and reduces the risk of many diseases.
 But, is there a specific diet for osteoarthritis?

-It is known since a while that Mediterranean Diet has a favorable effect on cardiovascular health, some kinds of cancer, chronic diseases and cognitive efficiency, could it also be beneficial for joint health and osteoarthritis?
+It has long being known that the Mediterranean Diet has a favorable effect on cardiovascular health, some types of cancer, chronic diseases and cognitive performance.
+Could it also be beneficial for joint health and osteoarthritis?

-The role of nutrition in chronic pathologies is being more studied and the pattern of the Mediterranean Diet has been related to the reduction of knee inflammation in patients with rheumatoid arthritis, this is the reason why the influence that could have on osteoarthritis was studied, as well.
+The role of nutrition in chronic pathologies is being increasingly studied and the Mediterranean Diet pattern has been linked to the reduction of knee inflammation in patients with rheumatoid arthritis, which is why the influence it may have on osteoarthritis is also being studied.

-In a review of three published studies, the researchers concluded that, effectively, following a diet consistent with the Mediterranean Diet pattern is beneficial for osteoarthritis and joint health in general.
+In a review of three published studies, the researchers came to the conclusion that, indeed, following the Mediterranean Diet pattern is beneficial for osteoarthritis and joint health in general.

-Results show that Mediterranean Diet protects and helps in osteoarthritis in different ways:
+The results show that Mediterranean Diet protects and helps osteoarthritis in different ways:

-• It favors the quality of life of the people with osteoarthritis by reducing inflammation, improving the range of joints movement and improving their mood.
+• It improves the quality of life of people with osteoarthritis by reducing inflammation, improving joint range of motion and improving their mood.

-• It has a protective effect of the osteoarthritis, due to people who best follow the Mediterranean Diet have fewer cases of osteoarthritis (that is to say, the prevalence of osteoarthritis is lower).
+• It has a protective effect on osteoarthritis, as people who follow the Mediterranean Diet have fewer cases of osteoarthritis (i.e. the prevalence of osteoarthritis is lower).

-• It acts as an anti-inflammatory diet, thanks to the components present in certain foods characteristic of this food pattern that have the property of reducing the inflammatory substance and the degradation of the cartilage.
+• It acts as an anti-inflammatory diet, thanks to the components present in certain foods characteristic of this dietary pattern, that have the property of reducing inflammatory substances and cartilage degradation.

 Is our diet really a Mediterranean Diet?

-Living in a Mediterranean country does not ensure that our diet is in line with their traditional diet, which has its own characteristics and aliment.
-We must make sure that we have a high consumption of fruits, vegetables, legumes, nuts, whole grains, fish -without forgetting blue fish- and seafood, a moderate consumption of poultry and eggs and use virgin olive oil as the main source of fat.
+Living in a Mediterranean country does not ensure that our diet is in line with its traditional diet, which has its own characteristics and foods.
+We must ensure a high consumption of fruits, green vegetables, legumes, nuts, cereals, especially whole grains, fish -without neglecting oily fish- and seafood, moderate consumption of poultry and eggs and use virgin olive oil as the main source of fat.

-In summary, with a diet similar to the Mediterranean pattern we will take the first step to the care of osteoarthritis.
+In short, with a diet similar to the Mediterranean Diet pattern we will take the first step towards taking care of osteoarthritis.

 Author: Esther Barnés, pharmacist and specialist in medical writing of Nutresalut